-Is It Legal to Start a Business on a Student Visa in Australia?
+Can You Start a Business on a Student Visa in Australia in 2026?

 Yes, it is legal for international students to start a business in Australia.
 There is no rule that directly prohibits business ownership under a student visa.